Posted Mar 21, 2022 | By Brittney Hendricks

 During an infectious disease outbreak, it’s important to take care for your own physical and mental health.
 If you are in distress, Ventura County offers a free, confidential health and human services hotline available 24/7 in multiple languages.
 Call 1-866-998-2243 to talk to specialist in areas including stress, depression, anxiety, or drug and alcohol misuse.

-We are encouraged by visitors seeking to travel responsibly.
-We are also heartened by the respect shown to our communities, environment and fellow travelers.
-Oxnard is here when you feel ready to travel, and we look forward to welcoming you to mix things up.
+We are excited to welcome you back to Oxnard and hope you have a wonderful stay.
+Thanks for checking out our guide on how to travel responsibly.
+Oxnard is here when you feel ready to travel.
 We thank you in advance for your cooperation and appreciate your support of our community!